dart-lang/site-www/src/tools/dart-create.md

   ```
 {{site.alert.end}}

-The structure and files created and the dependencies specified
+The file structure created and the dependencies specified
 are configured through a choice of templates.
+By default,
-By default, the `console-simple`
+the `console-simple` template is used,
-template is used, creating a simple command-line application.
+creating a simple command-line application.

-For example, to create a simple command-line application with the
+To use that default template and create an application with
-package and directory name `my_cli`:
+the package and directory name `my_cli`, run the following command:

 ```terminal
 $ dart create my_cli